JonasRiber/algorithms_project2/jonas_files/readme.txt

 Throughout the project multiple tests cases and questions were presented, and the majority of the results from running these tests can be found in the test_results folder

-To answer the questions presented in the project 3 python scripts was made:
+To answer the questions presented in the project 3 python scripts were made:
+All the script require you to have the following files:
+	- A fasta file with minimum 2 sequences in it that will be aligned
+	- A txt file containing a phylip-like formatted matrix that is used as the substitution matrix Run the scripts with the command-line and give the specifcied arguments.
+INPUt file with sequences will always be arg1.

 ##############################